xypeng12/Multi-Region-Traffic-Control-with-SUMO/README.md

 Related Paper:

 Peng, X., Wang, H., & Zhang, M. A Multi-Scale Perimeter Control and Route Guidance System for Large-Scale Road Networks.
 Available at SSRN 4502092.

+Abstract:
+Perimeter control and route guidance are effective ways to reduce traffic congestion and improve traffic efficiency by controlling the spatial and temporal traffic distribution on the network.
+This paper presents a multi-scale joint perimeter control and route guidance (MSJC) framework for controlling traffic in large-scale networks.
+The network is first partitioned into several subnetworks (regions) with traffic in each region governed by its macroscopic fundamental diagram (MFD), which forms the macroscale network (upper level).
+Each subnetwork, comprised of actual road links and signalized intersections, forms the microscale network (lower level).
+At the upper level, a joint perimeter control and route guidance model solves the region-based inflow rate and hyper-path flows to control the accumulation of each region and thus maximize the throughput of each region.
+At the lower level, a perimeter control strategy integrated with a backpressure policy determines the optimal signal phases of the intersections at the regional boundary.
+At the same time, a route choice model for vehicles is constructed to meet hyper-path flows and ensure the intra-region homogeneity of traffic density.
+The case study results demonstrate that the proposed MSJC outperforms other benchmarks in regulating regional accumulation, thereby improving throughput.

 Other Papers by the Author: